-Baldemar Velasquez — Co-founder and president of the Farm Labor Organizing Committee (FLOC), MacArthur Fellow, awarded Order of the Aztec Eagle from Mexico, the country’s highest honor for a noncitizen.
+Baldemar Velasquez — Co-founder and president of the Farm Labor Organizing Committee (FLOC), AFL-CIO executive council member, MacArthur Fellow, awarded Order of the Aztec Eagle from Mexico, the country’s highest honor for a noncitizen.

-Nancy Wohlforth — Secretary-Treasurer Emerita with the Office and Professional Employees International Union (OPEIU), founder and board member of Pride at Work, former AFL-CIO executive council.
+Nancy Wohlforth — Secretary-Treasurer Emerita with the Office and Professional Employees International Union (OPEIU), founder and board member of Pride at Work, former AFL-CIO executive council member.